Types of Slip and Fall Injuries

-In a Two-part series, our Slip and Fall Injury lawyers have prepared an information guide to these all too common types of injuries.
-This is part one of the guide:
+Our Slip and Fall Injury lawyers have prepared an information guide to these all too common types of injuries.

 One second you’re walking down a sidewalk, and the next, you’re flat on your back with your leg bent in an awkward way.
 A crowd gathers around wanting to help, but the shooting pain up and down your leg are tell-tale signs that something is seriously wrong.